 Thomas Edison, one of America’s greatest inventors, knew the value of quiet moments.
 He frequently took “little naps.”
 Sometimes, when he was challenged with one of his inventions, he would rock in his rocking chair with ball-bearings in his hand.
 When he drifted off the ball-bearings would drop on the floor and wake him up.
 That moment of lucid thought before falling asleep often generated a brilliant idea, or the solution to the problem he was contemplating.
 These are moments of revelation!

 You can have those moments too.
 It just means slowing down, letting yourself daydream, spend quiet moments looking at the sunset, or a beautiful view, or taking a quiet walk in nature.
 It means taking moments to relax without the TV, the cell phone, the iPad, or the computer.
 Just sit in silence!

-When we quiet our bodies and let our minds free float, not only do we give ourselves valuable time to de-stress, but we also begin to let our inner wisdom flow into our consciousness for revelations.
+When we quiet our bodies and let our minds free float, not only do we give ourselves valuable time to de-stress, but we also begin to let our inner wisdom flow into our consciousness – we’ve made room for revelations.

 After you become accustomed to sitting in silence, you’ll find that your inner wisdom will begin to offer up insight, help with decisions, and strengthen inner resources so you can confront life’s many challenges with greater calm and clarity.

 Look for my article next month on “Accessing Your Inner Wisdom Part Two” in which I will share tips on how to actively engage with your inner wisdom to enhance your life.

 If the busyness and stress of your life is depriving you of the well-being and happiness you deserve, please give me a call today and requests a 20-minute complimentary consultation.
 Call Joy at 415-819-8769 or email me.